sashkboos/ens10-d3.7/README.md

 ### Direct Download
 The dataset is hosted on the [ECMWF servers](https://storage.ecmwf.europeanweather.cloud/MAELSTROM_AP4/).
 All files can be downloaded alternatively using [this](http://spclstorage.inf.ethz.ch/projects/deep-weather/ENS10/) link.
 All files have `2018` prefix.

+### Ground Truth Data

+We use [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form) as the ground truth data in our baselines.
+The data we used in our baselines can be downloaded using [this](http://spclstorage.inf.ethz.ch/projects/deep-weather/ERA5/) link.

 ### Train Baseline Models